WSI Study Page

 Precourse Evaluation, Recordkeeping, and Feedback

-Candidates draw a matrix on the unlined side of the card (see p.
-3) and label each cell for a swimming stroke or skill to be tested.
+Candidates draw a matrix on the unlined side of the card (see below) and label each cell for a swimming stroke or skill to be tested.
 As the candidate is observed, he or she is evaluated for each stroke as follows: a check mark if the candidate is swimming at Level 4 ability, a plus sign if the candidate’s stroke is above Level 4, and a minus sign if the stroke is less than Level 4.
 Any minus sign must be retested before the end of the class.
-Several minus signs may indicate that the candidate is not prepared for WSI at the of testing and should be counseled to take a swimming class before signing up for WSI in the future.
+Several minus signs may indicate that the candidate is not prepared for WSI at the time of testing and should be counseled to take a swimming class before signing up for WSI in the future.

 After everyone’s strokes have been evaluated, the index cards can be handed back to each candidate so they can see how they scored and what strokes they can improve.
 A sample index card (evaluation side) is shown below: